Chris210634/Siammask/README.md

 ```

 #### First Stage
-Then start the first stage of training:
+Use the following command to start the first stage of training:
 ```
 experiments/siammask_base/
 bash run.sh